 All City Council members serve the community at large and thus do not represent specific wards or precincts.
 The mayor is recognized as the head of the city government and presides at all meetings, but has no regular administrative duties and no power of veto.
 The position of mayor is held by a councilmember for one year and the current members of council vote amongst themselves each April to decide who will hold the mayor and mayor pro tem position.
 The City Council makes policy and legislative decisions for the City of Durango.

-Regular City Council meetings are held on the first and third Tuesdays of every month, beginning at 6:30pm.
-Less formal study sessions are held on the second and fourth Tuesdays of the month, beginning at 4:00pm.
+Regular City Council meetings are held on the first and third Tuesdays of every month, beginning at 5:30 p.m.
+Less formal study sessions are held prior to the regular meetings from 2:15 to 4:45 p.m.
 The meetings are held in the Smith Council Chambers at City Hall.
 Because there may be changes in the schedule, please check the schedule of meetings.
 Agendas for the meetings are posted on the preceding Fridays.